Part of the reason it took me so long to get information on the SI joint is that I simply didn’t know where to start looking.

 Pelvic pain; pelvic girdle pain — “girdle” just refers to the fact that the pelvis as a whole is round and contains and protects vital organs

 Pelvic ring— refers to the fact that the pelvis is shaped like a 360-degree ring.
 Sometimes we tend to think of things as 2-dimensional, based on how they may appear in a diagram, however in real life, the pelvis actually forms a ring with three major joints (the 2 SI joints and the pubic symphysis) all working as a whole.

 Pelvic instability— This refers to the fact that there has been damage to the ligaments that are supposed to be holding the bones of the pelvis in place.
 It is a similar concept to joint hypermobility.

 Pubic Symphysis— the pubic symphysis is the other major joint in the pelvis which can develop problems along with the SI joint.
 In fact, the two issues often go hand in hand, because the motion of each joint affects the other.

-(And, just to make things more confusing, sometimes people refer to it as the symphysis pubis.
-It’s the same thing).
+(To clarify, sometimes people actually refer to it as the symphysis pubis– it’s the same thing).

 Okay, I think that’s just about all for now!

 I truly believe knowledge is power– the more you know, the better you can advocate for yourself and ask your medical providers questions!